 A former British cabinet minister calls for the adoption of the Nordic model in the UK.

 Nordic Model Now is a UK-based grassroots group campaigning for the Nordic Model.
-A useful source of information about what is happening ing the UK
+A useful source of information about what is happening in the UK.

-2014 European Parliamnet report “Sexual exploitation and prostitution and its impact on gender equality”
+2014 European Parliament report “Sexual exploitation and prostitution and its impact on gender equality”

 In June 2015, the Northern Ireland parliament passed the Human Trafficking and Exploitation Act 2015.
 Section 15 deals with paying for the sexual services of a person, and penalises the buyer with jail term of up to a year and/or fines.

-2016 The Criminal Law (Sexual Offences) Bill 2015passes in the Senate and is now in the final stages of debate and ammendments.
+2016 The Criminal Law (Sexual Offences) Bill 2015 passes in the Senate and is now in the final stages of debate and amendments.

 The Irish organisation Turn Off the Red Light is a useful website to track the fight for Nordic style legislation in that country.

 On 6 April 2016, the French National Assembly voted to introduce the Nordic Model.
 The full transcript, in French, from the debate and voting can be found here.
-Here is an excellent article on the legislation, translated from French, and a very useful explanation of each of the 23 articles written by CAP International
+Here is an excellent article on the legislation, translated from French, and a very useful infographic explaining each of the 23 articles written by CAP International